-Over the course of the last decade distracted driving has become a term for multiple forms of distractions that disturbs the driver’s attention away from the primary action of responsibly driving.
+Over the course of the last decade distracted driving has become a term for multiple forms of distractions that disturbs the driver’s attention away from the primary action of driving responsibly.
 Often forgotten after acquiring a driver’s license is the notion that driving is not a right, it is a privilege.
-While there is no definitive and agreed upon definition of distracted driving, a Philadelphia distracted driving attorney at Rosenbaum & Associates can receive full compensation for you in a legal case where there was suspected distracting driving.
+While there is no definitive and agreed upon definition of distracted driving, a Philadelphia distracted driving lawyer at Rosenbaum & Associates can recover full compensation for you in a legal case where there was suspected distracted driving.

 How Can Multitasking While Driving Hinder Your Driving Abilities

 Sending or reading one text message, no matter how quick you believe you can get back to just driving, requires that you take your eyes off the road for 4.6 seconds.
 Philadelphia distracted driving attorney Jeff Rosenbaum explains if your car is traveling at a rate of 55 mph, reading or sending a text message is the equivalent of driving the entire length of a football field, blindfolded.
 During those crucial few seconds where your eyes and brain are no longer solely cognizant of driving, many drivers who text end up rear-ending a car, or swerving into oncoming traffic, or driving into an inanimate object, person, place, or thing, often resulting in property damage to the driver.